Zarina Diyas: 2018: Back in the top 100 and another injury

-2019–20: Australian Open third round, out of form
+2019–22: Australian Open third round, struggles and injury

 At the start of 2019, Diyas lost in the first round of the Australian Open to Aleksandra Krunić.
-First-round losses followed at the Dubai Championships and Indian Wells Open, and her failure to qualify for the Miami Open saw her once again drop out of the top 100.
-However, in May, Diyas won her eighth career ITF singles title at the Kangaroo Cup, which was enough to edge her back into the top 100.
+First-round losses followed at Dubai and Indian Wells, and her failure to qualify for the Miami Open saw her once again drop out of the top 100.
+However, in May, she won her eighth career ITF singles title at the Kangaroo Cup, which was enough to edge her back into the top 100.

-Diyas began the new 2020 season at the Shenzhen Open, losing in the quarterfinals to Garbiñe Muguruza.
+Diyas began the 2020 season at the Shenzhen Open, losing in the quarterfinals to Garbiñe Muguruza.
 She played at the Australian Open, facing No. 10, Kiki Bertens, in the third round but losing and missing a chance for her best finish at that tournament.

 At the Cincinnati Open, she failed to qualify for the main draw.
 At the US Open, she lost in the first round to Bernarda Pera.
 Just like in her previous Premier-5 appearance, she failed to qualify for the main draw at the Italian Open.
 At her last event of 2020, she lost at the French Open in the first round to Ons Jabeur.